ipavlic/apex-fp/README.md

 ## Important notes on the type system in Apex
 <a name="type-system"></a>

-Apex allows assignment of `SObject` collection to its “subclass”, and the other way around:
+Apex allows assignment of `SObject` lists and sets to its “subclass”, and the other way around:

 ```apex
 List<SObject> objects = new List<SObject>();